jortizcota/Assignment-2/README.md

 # Assignment-2
-In this assignment I will build a basic single-page websute with an external stylesheet
+In this assignment I will build a basic single-page website with an external stylesheet